zfit/zfit/README.rst

 zfit is a highly scalable and customizable model manipulation and fitting library.
 It uses `TensorFlow <https://www.tensorflow.org/>`_ as its computational backend and is optimised for simple and direct manipulation of probability density functions.
-The project affiliated with and well integrated into `scikit-hep <https://scikit-hep.org/>`_, the HEP Python ecosystem.
+The project is affiliated with and well integrated into `scikit-hep <https://scikit-hep.org/>`_, the HEP Python ecosystem.

 - **Tutorials**: `Interactive IPython Tutorials <https://github.com/zfit/zfit-tutorials>`_
 - **Quick start**: `Example scripts <examples>`_